-Brovana is used to prevent bronchoconstriction in people with chronic obstructive pulmonary disease (COPD), including chronic bronchitis and emphysema.
 Brovana will not treat a bronchospasm attack that has already begun.

-To make sure you can safely use Brovana, tell your doctor if you have any of these other conditions:
+To make sure this medicine is safe for you, tell your doctor if you have ever had:

 How should I use Brovana?

 Brovana solution for inhalation is for use only with a standard jet nebulizer machine connected to an air compressor.
-Do not mix Brovana with other medicines in the nebulizer.
+Do not mix with other medicines in the nebulizer.
 Do not take this medicine by mouth or swallow it.